codefresh-io/cap-docs.codefresh.io/_docs/administration/git-tokens.md

    %}

 #### How to update a Git personal token
-Update Git personal access tokens when needed.
+Update Git personal access tokens for each runtime when needed.

 **Before you begin**
 * Generate a new personal access token with the correct permissions